zw3lf/ffxiv-coord-importer/README.md

 # FFXIV Coordinate Importer

-Import map coordinates from various sources (e.g. Siren Hunts or Bear Toolkit) and dump them into echo chat.
+Import map coordinates from various sources (e.g. Siren Hunts, Bear Toolkit, or Faloop) and dump them into echo chat.

 ## To Use